 (cdr '(tulip rose daisy sunflower)) ;;This value is: '(rose daisy sunflower)

 Start up a new file called "flowers.scm".
-Guile files can be named anything as long as they have the extension ".scm" at the end. (the SCM is short for "Scheme" because Guile is part of the Scheme family of languages, but you don't need to worry about that.)
+Guile files can be named anything as long as they have the extension ".scm" at the end.

 Inside the file, type the following:

-Define a new procedure called repcar (short for ReplaceCar)
+Define a new function called replace-car

-Cons the element 'lily onto the cdr of 'flowers' (cons means 'Take this and put it on to the beginning of that)
+Cons the element 'lily onto the cdr of flowers (cons means 'Take this and put it on to the beginning of that)

 Now you can run the program by opening a terminal and typing